 Burton Hable is currently a candidate for the Doctor of Musical Arts degree in Music Education from Boston University.
 Prior to moving to Virginia in the summer of 2018, he taught instrumental music in Iowa for eight years.

 In 2013 he helped open Centennial High School in Ankeny, the first time in forty years that a school district in Iowa expanded to two high schools.
-He served there through 2018 as Assistant Director of Bands: conducting the 10th Grade Symphonic Band, directing the varsity Jazz Collective, co-directing the Centennial Marching and Pep Bands, teaching music theory, and providing individual and small group lessons to brass students in grades 6-12 at Prairie Ridge Middle School, Northview Middle School, and Centennial High School.
-During his tenure in Ankeny, enrollment in band grew from 450 to nearly 700, the jazz program expanded from four to seven ensembles, and ensembles under his direction were invited to perform at Iowa State University, Harper College, and the Veterans Day Parade in New York City.
+He served there through 2018 as Assistant Director of Bands: conducting the 10th Grade Symphonic Band, directing the varsity Jazz Collective, creating and directing a third high school jazz band, co-directing the Centennial Marching and Pep Bands, teaching music theory, and providing individual and small group lessons to brass students in grades 6-12 at Prairie Ridge Middle School, Northview Middle School, and Centennial High School.
+During his tenure in Ankeny, enrollment in band grew from 450 to nearly 700 students, the jazz program expanded from four to seven ensembles, and ensembles under his direction were invited to perform at Iowa State University, Harper College, and the Veterans Day Parade in New York City.

 The genesis of this blog arose from the work Burton did with his professional learning community in Ankeny.
 Their team developed a model of vertical teaching and standards-based instruction across three buildings and seven grades of ensembles.
 Originally, the blog was used as a reflection tool, but as their work grew, it spawned a website dedicated to A Standards-Referenced Instrumental Music Program.
 Burton also has used this blog to give his thoughts on educational funding, pedagogy, much of his work from his Master of Music Education from VanderCook College of Music, and many other topics.